jstrobaek/gml-qiime2-pipeline/README.md

 ### Summary

 The [metadata-file](./data/metadata.tsv) holds the metadata specific to the dataset used for all commands found within the [runMaster.sh](./scr/runMaster.sh) script.
 The file itself was generated using a metadata file related to the GML dataset, with commands found in the [runTest.sh](./scr/runTest.sh) script.
 The inventory file [q2_inventory.md](./doc/inventory/q2_inventory.md) lists _all_ available plugins for QIIME 2.
-Whereas [q1_checklist.md](./doc/inventory/q1_checklist.md) is a rundown of the visual output produced with the QIIME 1 pipeline—and references to any equivalent output generated in QIIME 2, during this project.
-The output structure of the rudimentary QIIME 2 pipeline can be viewed in the [rst/README.md](./scr/README.md)—and "users" are required to produce this directory folder structure to preform the commands available through [runMaster.sh](./scr/runMaster.sh).
+Whereas [q1_checklist.md](./doc/inventory/q1_checklist.md) is a rundown of the visual output produced with the QIIME 1 pipeline with references to any equivalent output reproduced—and suggested solutions where missing—in QIIME 2 (using [runMaster.sh](./scr/runMaster.sh)).
+The output structure of the rudimentary QIIME 2 workflow can be viewed in the [rst/README.md](./scr/README.md)—and "users" are required to produce this directory folder structure to preform the commands available through [runMaster.sh](./scr/runMaster.sh).
 Another folder structure was followed during testing, and is detailed in comments within [runTest.sh](./scr/runTest.sh).
 Further information on the script files are found in the [scr/README.md](./scr/README.md), as well as in comments within each individual file.

 ## Author(s)